PrimeDAO/deals-docs/published-md-files/TermsOfService.md

 10.2.
 You are responsible for configuring your information technology and computer programmes to access our Platform.
 You should use your own virus protection software.

 10.3.
 You must not misuse our Platform by knowingly introducing material that is malicious or technologically harmful.
 You must not attempt to gain unauthorised access to our Platform, any server on which our Platform may be stored, computer or database connected to our Platform.
 You must not attack our Platform via a denial-of-service attack or a distributed denial-of service attack.
-By breaching this provision, you would commit a criminal offence.
+By breaching this provision, you would commit a criminal offense.
 We will report any such breach to the relevant law enforcement authorities and we will cooperate with those authorities, including, where possible, by disclosing your identity to them.
 In the event of such a breach, your right to use our Platform will cease immediately.

 **RULES ABOUT YOU LINKING TO OUR PLATFORM**